mobify/workshop--adaptivejs-site-1x/README.md

 7. Save and close the `category.js` view file in your editor.

-8. Navigate to the `adaptation/templates` directory and open the `category.dust` template file in an editor app.
+8. In the editor, from the `adaptation/templates` folder, and open the `category.dust` template file.

-    As you remember from the Overview of the Mobify bundle, the template file defines the layout of your page on mobile.
+    As you remember from the [Overview of the Mobify Bundle](https://cloud.mobify.com/docs/adaptivejs/overview/mobify-bundle/#templates), the template file defines the layout of your page on mobile.
 Each template uses the content from its corresponding view.
-This is why the `category.js` and `category.dust` files have parallel names.
+This is why the `category.js` and `category.dust` files have parallel name structure.

 9. In the `category.dust` template file, erase the contes of the `contentBlock` key to override it from its default in `base.dust`.